 The Lease has a term of thirty years, and Hogansville's payment obligations thereunder are its general obligation, to which its full faith and credit are pledged.
 Payments under the Lease, which began in October 2012 and will continue through October 2040, are structured to fully reimburse MEAG Power for the purchase price paid to Hogansville under the Installment Sales Agreement.
 The Lease payments are operation and maintenance expenses of Hogansville's combined water and sewerage, gas distribution and electric distribution system, payable prior to debt service on Hogansville's obligations payable from the net revenues of such system.
-The Lease contains a rate covenant obligating Hogansville to charge rates and fees for the services and facilities of the electric distribution system sufficient to pay all costs of such system.
-For more information, as well as information about certain other Participant-related financings, see Note 8 to MEAG Power's 2017 Financial Statements attached hereto as APPENDIX A.
+The Lease contains a rate covenant obligating Hogansville to charge rates and fees for the services and facilities of the electric distribution system sufficient to pay all costs of such system, including the operation and maintenance of such system and all other obligations of such system.
+For more information, as well as information about certain other Participant-related financings, see Note 8 to MEAG Power's 2018 Financial Statements attached hereto as APPENDIX A.